Friday, July 18, 2025

 RABT Book Tours & PR

-Tour Wrap Up: The Seer by Raquel Y. Levitt
+Tour Wrap Up: Elmer Kelton's The Familiar Stranger by John Bradshaw

 Did you miss any of the stops on this Tour?